mlpack/blog/doc/tutorials/Saurabh2017Week07.md

+@brief Build testing with Docker and VMs - Week 7
+@author Saurabh Gupta
-Title: Build testing with Docker and VMs Week 7
+@page Saurabh2017WeekSeven Build testing with Docker and VMs - Week 7
-Date: 2017-07-18 11:22:00
+@date 2017-07-18 11:22:00

-Tags: gsoc, docker
-Author: Saurabh Gupta
+@section Saurabh2017WeekSeven Build testing with Docker and VMs - Week 7

 After resolving a lot of issues with clang and gcc compilers I ,finally,